coffee2code/add-admin-javascript/readme.txt

 == Changelog ==

 = 1.1 =
-* Update plugin framework to 027
+* Update plugin framework to 029
 * Save a static version of itself in class variable $instance
 * Discontinue use of global variable $c2c_add_admin_js to store instance
 * Explicitly declare all functions as public
 * Add __construct(), activation(), and uninstall()
-* Note compatibility through WP 3.2+
+* Note compatibility through WP 3.3+
 * Drop compatibility with versions of WP older than 3.0
 * Expand most onscreen and documentation references from "JS" to "JavaScript"
+* Add .pot
+* Add screenshot
+* Add 'Domain Path' plugin header
+* Tweak description
 * Minor code formatting changes (spacing)
 * Update copyright date (2011)
 * Add plugin homepage and author links in description in readme.txt